Telefonica/iot-utils/README.md

 ```

 ### 1.8.5.- Manage VPNs
 To manage VPNs we can use vpnconnect.sh.
-Howto use and help, launch: `vpnconnect.sh` whitout parameters
+Howto use and help, launch: `vpnconnect.sh` without parameters

 ### 1.8.6.- Use PyCharm IDE
 The first time we need to execute PyCharm IDE from startup script (as no root user):